 When we ourselves begin to live the church life, when we ourselves participate in the church sacraments, when we ourselves study something, we read the holy fathers - so we are already beginning to teach our children to the Law of God.
 Even if we do not have children yet.
 Because that's how we prepare ourselves as educators and teachers for our children.
 Sly such a twist: it turns out that our self-education is the formation of the personality of the educator of our own children.

 When we begin to build our family, our marriage, we are preparing the very "cultural environment" in which we are to begin, be born and brought up to our children.
 From what grounds the father and mother are building their relationship, their marriage, that's the beginning of the child's education for the Law of God.
-In this relationship, in this system of values we will give birth - we will bring - our child-pupil.
+In this relationship, in this value system we will give birth - we will bring - our child-pupil.

 There is still no baby or he is only in the maternal tummy - but the culture of the family is already being formed.
 For example, father and mother are already starting and ending their day with prayer.
 Already on Sundays they go to the temple.
 Already receive communion.
 They are already trying to build themselves and their relations on the Law of God, on the teaching of the Church.
 So "from the belly of his mother" our baby begins "to study the law of God."

 The baby was not born yet, but already in the temple, where his mother takes communion.
 And dad is already praying for him

 He is still in the tummy - but his mother is already taking communion.
 And the Pope prays for him and already now blesses him before going to sleep.
 The first vague sounds that the baby hears are including the sounds of worship in the temple.